CDrummond/musly-server/README.md

 all interfaces on your network.
 * `threads` Number of threads to use during analysis phase.
-This controls how many calls to `ffmpeg` are made concurrently, and how many concurrent tracks musly is asked to analyse.
+This controls how many calls to `ffmpeg` are made concurrently, and how many concurrent tracks Musly is asked to analyse.
 Defaults to CPU count, if not set.
-* `styletracks` A  subset of tracks is passed to musly's `setmusicstyle` function, by default 1000 random tracks is chosen.
+* `styletracks` A  subset of tracks is passed to Musly's `setmusicstyle` function, by default 1000 random tracks is chosen.
 This config item can be used to alter this.
 Note, however, the larger the number here the longer it takes to for this call to complete.
 As a rough guide it takes ~1min per 1000 tracks.